 Finding interest in technical exercises

-The value of the exercise is obvious because it is related to something that you're already interested in learning, and practising it will quickly show results and make that difficult section easy for you to play.
+The reason why this exercise isn't a drudge to practice is that it's clear the value it is providing to you.
+It is related to something that you're already interested in learning, and practising it will quickly show results and make that difficult section easy for you to play.

 The types of exercises